MystenLabs/sui/external-crates/move/documentation/book/src/method-syntax.md

 ## Chaining

-Method calls can be chained, since the receiver of the method can be any expression.
+Method calls can be chained, because any expression can be the receiver of the method.

 ```move
 module a::shapes {